-Commitments by Parties to protect the Antarctic environment (e.g. the Santiago Declaration ATCM XL; the Prague Declaration ATCM XLII; CCAMLR Conservation Measure CM 91-04 to establish a network of MPAs at CCAMLR) and other initiatives8 indicate strong international will to improve conservation and management across the region.
+While the Environmental Protocol and CAMLR Convention themselves represent the most significant and enduring statements of Parties' committeents to conservation, recent commitments by Parties to protect the Antarctic environment (e.g. the Santiago Declaration ATCM XL; the Prague Declaration ATCM XLII; CCAMLR Conservation Measure CM 91-04 to establish a network of MPAs at CCAMLR) and other initiatives8 demonstrate and reinforce strong contemporary international will to improve conservation and management across the region.
 The science facilitated and coordinated by Ant-ICON will not only increase broader understanding of the diversity of ecosystems across Antarctica and the Southern Ocean, it will clarify and quantify the relative levels of risk that Antarctica and the Southern Ocean face, to support the Antarctic Treaty Parties and CCAMLR Members in meeting their policy commitments.